 - Wood crates are heavy, making them expensive to ship and hard to move around.
 They are not as easily customizable as you might think and customization quickly gets very expensive.
 These traditional crates are shatter-prone.
 With as little as one impact from a forklift, they start breaking apart at the seams.

-- Businesses that use wood creates can experience workplace injuries and structure damage, both of which are very costly.
+- Businesses that use wood crates can experience workplace injuries and structure damage, both of which are very costly.

-- Older wood shipping creates are not forgiving.
+- Older wood shipping crates are not forgiving.
 You have to use additional packaging material to protect your product from your wood packaging.
 In addition, they are time-consuming to open, close, and pack.